neumino/neumino.github.io/movies.md

-### The French Dispatch
+### Love Hard
-*Released on 2021-10-21, vote average 7.3*
+*Released on 2021-11-05, vote average 2*

-The staff of a European publication decides to publish a memorial edition highlighting the three best stories from the last decade: an artist sentenced to life imprisonment, student riots, and a kidnapping resolved by a chef.
+An LA girl, unlucky in love, falls for an East Coast guy on a dating app and decides to surprise him for Christmas, only to discover that she’s been catfished.
+But the object of her affection actually lives in the same town, and the guy who duped her offers to set them up if she pretends to be his own girlfriend for the holidays.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qrpbzEwPNyE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3boMRfx6cjE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>